LIAS-CUHKSZ/SCORE/README.md

 # SCORE:Saturated Consensus Relocalization in Semantic Line Maps
+This is the github repository for our IROS2025 paper(submitted).
 ## Matlab Implementation for FGO-PnL solver and Examples

 ## Cpp parallel Implementation for FGO-PnL solver and Examples